 PRODUCT SAFETY RECALL: ASTRALPOOL GAS HEATERS.

 For most of us, a swimming pool is considered the ultimate resort facility.
-With that in mind, it's important remember that pools can also be a source for sickness and infection if not properly kept.
+With that in mind, it's important to remember that pools can also be a source of sickness and infection if not properly kept.
 Luckily, there are many ways to treat pool water, but which of them is the safest and most effective?

 Chlorine is the most popular sanitation substance available; this chemical element is used in various forms.
 Due to its oxidation attributes, it effectively destroys most viruses and bacteria in the water.
 Over the years, various techniques have developed around the use of chlorine:

 Liquid chlorine or sodium-hypochlorite is a liquid solution sold in containers and stored in a dark, cool place.
 Liquid chlorine contains 10-15% available chlorine that loses its active concentration over time and requires stabilising while in the water, a process executed by trial and error.
 While using liquid chlorine the pH levels in the water increase and need to be balanced using hydrochloric acid, which is the biggest disadvantage of this method.